kubernetes-sigs/node-feature-discovery/docs/developer-guide/index.md

 > ****DEPRECATED**: Running NFD locally is deprecated and will be removed in a
 > future release.
 It depends on the gRPC API which is deprecated and will be
 > removed in a future release.
-To run NFD locally, use the
+To run NFD locally, disable the NodeFeature API
-> `-enable-nodefeature-api=false` flag.
+> with `-feature-gates NodeFeatureAPI=false` flag.

 You can run NFD locally, either directly on your host OS or in containers for testing and development purposes.
 This may be useful e.g. for checking